Author: Dr. Geraldine Knatz, USC Sol Price School of Public Policy, USC Viterbi School of Engineering, University of Southern California

 A 2020 survey of 23 of the largest seaports in the United States along all four coasts found only five female port directors, one on the Gulf Coast, one on the East Coast, one on the Great Lakes, and two on the West Coast.
 Canada has one female port director among the 17 ports corporatized under the Canada Marine Act of 1998.
 In Latin America, it was possible to identify the chief executives for seventeen of twenty-one ports surveyed, and two directors are female.

 The background of appointed and elected board members also evolved from a traditionally legal or business background to boards of greater diversity.
 In the 1970’s it became common for an appointing authority to put one woman on a port board.
-In 2020, 28.3% of the U.S. port board members were female, with those boards ranged from 5 members to 14 positions.
+In 2020, 28.3% of the U.S. port board members were female, with those boards ranging from 5 members to 14 positions.
 Only one port, Alabama State Ports Authority with a board of 9, has no female board members.
 Eleven of the U.S. ports have only one female board member.
 But seven ports have at least three female members.
 Canadian ports fare better than U.S. ports, with 44.8 percent female board members.
 In Latin America, board gender data was sought for 21 major ports, but not all published the names of board members or may even have port boards, especially at nationalized ports.
 Of the 11 ports where board members were identified, females held 27.4% of the seats.

-Since the 1970’s when females were rarely found on port boards, the ports have made inroads in addressing the gender bias on board appointments, but less progress in gender for top leadership positions.
-Data for female seafarers indicated even less progress than at the ports.
+Since the 1970’s when females were rarely found on port boards, the ports have made inroads in addressing the gender bias on board appointments, but less progress has been made for top leadership positions.
+Data for female seafarers indicates even less progress than at the ports.
 The International Maritime Organization maintains statistics on the number of women seafarers.
 Today only 2% of the world’s 1.5 million seafarers are women, and 94% of them work in the cruise industry.
 Recognizing the need to prepare women for leadership positions within the maritime industry, the IMO launched its Women in Maritime program in 1988 to help foster the training and recruitment of women in the maritime fields, including ports.
 Similarly, in 2013, the International Association of Ports and Harbors launched the Women’s Forum, providing scholarships to assist women in advancement within the port sector.
 Individual ports have also developed their own initiatives to increase diversity among their employee ranks.

 Given the complexity and increased politicization of the port director position, it is not surprising that the length of tenure has been steadily declining.
 Although summary data is not available globally on port tenure, the American Association of Port Authorities examines tenure in an annual survey of its membership.
 The data for the past 12 years indicates a declining trend in position tenure.